I’m really excited to share this cake because it took a few experiments to get it right.

-- 270ml (1 cup + 2 tbsp) agave nectar
+- 270 ml 1 cup + 2 tbsp agave nectar

-- 80ml (1/3 cup) sunflower oil or other mild-flavoured vegetable oil
+- 80 ml ⅓ cup sunflower oil or other mild-flavoured vegetable oil

-- Vegan lemon curd with elderflower (Recipe link)
+- Vegan lemon curd with elderflower

-- Vegan White Chocolate Frosting (Recipe link)
+- Vegan White Chocolate Frosting

 - Preheat the oven to 180c. and grease three 8 inch sandwich tins. lemon juice and zest to the almond milk and set aside.

-- Sift the spelt flour into a mixing bowl and discard any large granules left in the sieve.
+- Sift the flour into a mixing bowl and discard any large granules left in the sieve.
 Mix in the baking powder and bicarb.

 - In a separate bowl, mix together the almond milk from earlier, mashed potato, vanilla, agave and oil.
 Add the wet ingredients to the dry and mix until well combined and a thick, smooth batter is formed.

-- Evenly divide the mixture into the two sandwich tins.
+- Evenly divide the mixture into the three sandwich tins.
 The mixture will be quite thick and hard to smooth so I like to wet my hands and smooth the tops with my palms.

 - Bake on the middle shelf for 20-25 minutes until a toothpick inserted into the centre of the cake comes out clean.
 Leave the cake layers to cool at room temperature and then place in the freezer for 10-15 minutes (this makes them easier to handle and decorate.)